ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-3.md

 		const firstRange = selection.getFirstRange();

 		if ( firstRange.isCollapsed ) {
-			// When the selection is collapsed, the code runs.
+			// When the selection is collapsed, the command has a value
+			// if the caret is in an abbreviation.
 			// ...
 		}
 		// When the selection is not collapsed, the command has a value if the selection